How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 ADD COLUMN onboarding_source VARCHAR(64) NOT NULL DEFAULT 'organic';

-In our staging environment — 50,000 rows — this migration ran in 1.2 seconds.
-In production, with 2.4 million rows, it ran for 14 minutes and held an exclusive lock on the entire table for the full duration.
-No reads.
-No writes.
-Nothing.
+In staging, with 50,000 rows, this migration ran in 1.2 seconds.
+In production, with 2.4 million rows, it ran for 14 minutes and held an exclusive lock on the entire table the whole way.
+No reads, no writes, nothing.

 14 min Full table lock duration